jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 # **INSTRUCTIONS**

 1.  **Identify Task**: Open `tasks.md` under the `spec/<feature-name>` folder and select the first unchecked (`[ ]`) task.
+2.  **Show Task List**: Before starting, display the full `tasks.md` file to the user (use tool call if available) so they can track progress.
-2.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
+3.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
-3.  **Implement**: Apply a single, atomic code change to address only the current task.
+4.  **Implement**: Apply a single, atomic code change to address only the current task.
 Limit your changes strictly to what is explicitly described.
 Do not combine or anticipate future steps.
-4.  **Verify**: Follow the acceptance criteria or testing instructions defined in the task.
-For automated tests, implement and run them.
+5.  **Verify**: Follow the acceptance criteria or testing instructions defined in the task.
+For automated tests, implement and run them using the testing frameworks specified in `@.ai-rules/tech.md`.
 For manual tests, STOP and ask the user for verification.
-5.  **Reflect**: Document any project-wide learnings or newly established patterns in the "Rules & Tips" section of `tasks.md` to ensure consistency.
+6.  **Reflect**: Document any project-wide learnings or newly established patterns in the "Rules & Tips" section of `tasks.md` to ensure consistency.
-6.  **Update State**:
+7.  **Update State**:
     *   **Log Changes:** First, create or append a summary of your changes to a development log file at `./dev-log/<yyyymmdd>.md`.
     *   **Update Task Status:**
         *   **If an automated test passed:** Mark the task as complete (`[x]`) in `tasks.md`.